Delboy/DryDrops/README.md

     - If a price is added with more than 6 digits the form will fail and an error message will appear under the price field.
     - The featured checkbox can be checked so that the item will appear in the 'What's Hot' section on the products page.
     - The user has the option to add an image.
 If none is chosen then a default image is used.
-    - Clicking the 'Add Product' button at the bottom of the form will create the product providing there are no errors on the from.
+    - Clicking the 'Add Product' button at the bottom of the form will create the product providing there are no errors on the form.

     ![Products-Management-Add](assets/images/product-management-add.png)